audioplastic/ooura/README.md

 console.log("op = " + output);
 ```

-This yeilds the following output to the console . .
+This yields the following output to the console . .

 ```
 ip = 1,2,3,4,1,2,3,4